-The Global Enabling Trade Report (GETR) is published biennially by the World Economic Forum.
-The assessment is based on the Enabling Trade Index (ETI), which measures the extent economies have in place institutions, policies, infrastructures and services facilitating the free flow of goods over borders and to their destination.
+The World Economic Forum publishes the Global Enabling Trade Report (GETR) biennially.
+The assessment is based on the Enabling Trade Index (ETI), which measures the extent to which economies have institutions, policies, infrastructures, and services that facilitate the free flow of goods over borders and to their destination.
 The report is composed of four main components (sub-indexes): Market Access, Border Administration, Infrastructure, and Operating Environment.
-This year's report measures 136 economies, using 57 indicators & sub-indicators across 7 pillars.
+This year's report measures 136 economies, using 57 indicators and sub-indicators across seven pillars.

-The Institute for Management Development publishes the World Talent Report is published annually by the Institute for Management Development, since 2013.
-The report reflects to assess the extent to which countries develop, attract and retain talent to sustain the pool that enterprises employ to create sustainable value.
-This year's report measures 63 countries, through 3 main factors; Investment and Development, Appeal and Readiness.
-Within the 3 Factors, there are a total of 30 criteria, split 60% surveys (18 criteria) and 40% hard criteria (12 criteria).
+The Institute for Management Development publishes the World Talent Report annually since 2013.
+The report reflects how countries develop, attract, and retain talent to sustain the pool that enterprises employ to create sustainable value.
+This year's report ranks 63 countries based on three main factors; Investment and Development, Appeal and Readiness.
+Within the three factors, there are 30 criteria, split 60% for surveys with 18 measures, and 40% fir demanding criteria with 12 criteria.

 The Federal Authorities in the UAE: